CommonAccord/Site-Org/Doc/02/Sec/Sec_Cov_IP_Preexisting.01.md

 4.sec=However, in no event will {P2.the} incorporate into the {Work_Product} any software code licensed under the GNU GPL or LGPL or any similar “open source” license.

-P2.PreexistingIP.License.Grant.Type=non-exclusive, perpetual, fully-paid and royalty-free, irrevocable and worldwide right, with the right to sublicense through multiple levels of sublicensees
+P2.PreexistingIP.License.Grant.Type=non-exclusive, perpetual, fully-paid and royalty-free, irrevocable{q} and worldwide right, with the right to sublicense through multiple levels of sublicensees

 =[02/Bit/Sec_04]